Hegghammer/dev/README.md

 ## How to use

-Click the black "Open in Github Codespaces button" above or the green "Use this Template" button in the top right.
-Click "Create new codespace".
+Click the black "Open in Github Codespaces" button above or the green "Use this Template" button on the top right.
+Then select "Create new codespace".
 If you want to keep the codespace on a repository of your own, commit and push it using the version control panel on the left.

 ## Optional configurations